leios/gpu-handbook/src/content/abstractions.md

 So now that we've shaken everyone up a little bit by talking about something that is simultaneously trivial on CPUs and next to impossible on GPUs, let's talk about things we can *actually* do with our GPU array.

-In the next few sections, I will be introducing three different abstractions that are commonly used for GPU programming:
+In the next few sections, I will be discussing three different abstractions that are commonly used for GPU programming:
 1. Broadcasting: the act of applying the same command to every element in an array.
 2. GPU functions (called kernels): the act of writing a specific function that gives instructions to each GPU core
 3. Loop vectorization: the act of transforming a `for` or `while` loop for GPU execution.